Discover the history of flower arranging and learn how to create beautiful designs using flowers, foliage, and more

 How to take your first steps in floral design

-Discover the step-by-step method you need to get started in floral design:
+Discover the step-by-step design process you need to get started in floral design:

 - Sign up for a course that teaches you the basics.